EveryoneDestroysTheWorld/design/money/shop.md

 # Dreamstone Shop
-The Dreamstone Shop is a place where players can spend their Dreamstone on items, skills, weapons, and boosts.
+The Dreamstone Shop is a place where players can spend their Dreamstone on items, abilities, weapons, and boosts.
 Be careful though: it's operated by a demon from the Greed District.
 If you aren't happy, you aren't getting your money back.

 Players can find the shop in the arena.